MichaelMazel/Web_Scraper_for_Weather_Data/Web_Scraper_for_Weather_Data.md

 We will create a new column for precipitation.
 We will convert to the approximate precipitation rate in mm/hr.
-This may not be exactly what was measured from the API, but it should be close
+This may not be exactly what was measured from the API, but it should be close.

 ``` r
 weather$precip[weather$weather_summary == "light drizzle"] <- 1